stackpath/terraform-provider-stackpath/website/docs/r/compute_network_allocation_claim.html.markdown

 * `slug` - (Required) A programmatic name for the network allocation claim.
 * `labels` - (Optional) Key/value pairs of arbitrary label names and values that can be referenced as selectors.
 * `annotations` - (Optional) Key/value pairs that define StackPath-specific network allocation configuration.
-* `ip_family` - (Required) A IP Family of the IPs being allocated.
+* `ip_family` - (Required) An IP Family of the IPs being allocated.
 One of the IPv4 or IPv6 can be provided.
-* `prefix_length` - (Required) A Prefix length of IP allocation.
+* `prefix_length` - (Required) A prefix length of IP allocation.
 Currently only 32 and 128
 prefix length values are supported for IPv4 and IPv6 respectively.
-* `reclaim_policy` - (Required) A reclaim policy to be used for IP allocation. only RETAIN action is supported in reclaim policy specified in allocation resources being created from API.
+* `reclaim_policy` - (Required) A reclaim policy to be used for IP allocation.
+Only the RETAIN action is supported in reclaim policy specified in allocation resources being created from API.
 * `allocation` - (Required) An allocation for the claim can be defined in three mutually exclusive ways:

 1. Directly via reference in resource name format.